Black Diamond Heavies: Style

 After the departure of Mark "Porkchop" Holder, the guitarist, Black Diamond Heavies set out on a venture to take on the blues from a new perspective, with the only instruments being a keyboard and drums.
-The self-proclaimed "vagrants/citizens of the world" created a raw, stripped down punk/blues sound, which could be described as dirty or "whiskey-stained".
 Myers' soulful, "raspy growl" is reminiscent of and has been compared to singer Tom Waits.

 History

 You Damn Right EP

 Black Diamond Heavies formed in 2004 as a three piece band: John Wesley Myers on the keyboard and vocals, Mark "Porkchop" Holder on guitar, harmonica and lead vocals, and Van Campbell on the drums.
 They soon after started performing and in 2005 the Black Diamond Heavies self-released their first EP, You Damn Right.
-In 2006 Holder left the band after becoming discouraged with the hardships of life on the road.
+In 2006, Holder left the band after becoming discouraged with the hardships of life on the road.
 Myers and Campbell decided to continue the band as a two-man act.
 Soon after, in the summer of 2006, the band was given a record deal with Alive Records.